scale-it/algo-builder/docs/algob-config.md

         let algodCred = algodCredentialsFromEnv();

 Similarly for KMD credentials you can either specify credentials in KMD object or load it from ENV.
-To load it from ENV
+To load it from ENV:

 - Method 1